Strongly quasipositive links are concordant to infinitely many strongly quasipositive links

+We will denote the canonical Seifert surface associated to a braid word~$\beta$ by~$F(\beta)$.
+We call any Seifert surface~$F$ for a link~$L= \partial F$ \emph{quasipositive} if, for some strongly quasipositive braid word~$\beta \in B_n$, $n \geq 1$, $F$ is ambient isotopic to $F(\beta)$.
+We will be particularly interested in certain quasipositive annuli, such as the one shown in \Cref{fig:annulus_m9_46_qp}.
+For our construction in \Cref{sec:tyingknots}, in particular, we will need a quasipositive annulus for which the core curve is a slice knot.

-Let $C$ be a nontrivial (\ie not the unknot) slice knot with maximal Thurston-Bennequin number $\TB(C)=-1$, \eg the mirror of the knot $9_{46}$ from Rolfsen's knot table \cite{ng_thurston-bennequin,knotinfo} --- denoted by $m\left(9_{46}\right)$.
+Now, let $C$ be a nontrivial (\ie not the unknot) slice knot with maximal Thurston--Bennequin number~$\TB(C)=-1$, \eg the mirror of the knot $9_{46}$ from Rolfsen's knot table \cite{ng_Thurston-Bennequin,knotinfo}, which we denote by $\mnine$.
 For our purposes, we could use any such knot $C$, but for the sake of concreteness of our illustrations we will fix $C = \mnine$ in the entire text.